EEN421/EEN421.github.io/_posts/🔪 Cutting Through the Noise: Reducing Fortinet Teardown Traffic in Microsoft Sentinel.md

 I refine my Sentinel ingestion rules using **KQL-based filters** that exclude teardown-only messages while retaining high-value network telemetry.

 Here’s the core Fortinet logic in KQL for the DCR rule.
-DCRs are pushed via **JSON format** so you _can't just copy and paste_ the below KQL (even though it works in the Log blade) into the Transformation Editor; only simplified KQL works here because as a DCR it gets applied prior to ingestion, so many of the advanced functions leveraged below, such as Coalesce() will not work.
-You can copy this KQL into the **Log** blade in Sentinel to test and confirm that the logic works though:
+DCRs are pushed via **JSON format** so you _can't just copy and paste_ the below KQL (even though it works in the Log blade) into the Transformation Editor; only simplified KQL works here because as a DCR it gets applied prior to ingestion.
+Many of the advanced functions leveraged below, such as Coalesce() simply will not work in the TransformKQL window.
+You can, however, copy this KQL into the **Log** blade in Sentinel to test and confirm that the logic works though:

 ```bash
 CommonSecurityLog